Worcester, Nashua and Rochester Railroad: History

 The B&M began the process of abandoning portions of the WN&P division in 1932 when two large sections were discontinued from Hudson to Fremont, New Hampshire, and from Epping to Gonic, New Hampshire.
 Service between Gonic and Rochester lasted until 1982.

 The next abandonment came in 1942 when the line was cut off from Hollis, New Hampshire, to a point one mile from Union Station in Nashua.
 Later that year, the line was wiped out from Union Station across the Merrimack River to Hudson.

 The portion of the line in Maine between Rochester and Springvale was gone in 1952, but the line from Springvale to Westbrook operated from 1949 to 1961 as the shortline Sanford and Eastern Railroad, which also operated trackage between Springvale and Sanford that was once part of the Atlantic Shore Line interurban system.
 Today only portions of the line in Westbrook and Portland still see traffic, being serviced by the Portland Terminal Company.

 Paper mills along the line between Ayer and Hollis kept the train moving north of Ayer Junction until 1981 when the B&M stopped all service.
 In 1982, the line north of Ayer Junction was abandoned and the tracks removed two years later.
 The Commonwealth of Massachusetts acquired this portion of the right of way; in 2002 it was officially opened as the Nashua River Rail Trail.
 The one mile of track between Union Station in Nashua and an industrial park was abandoned finally in 1993.

 The W&N still survives between Ayer and Worcester, operated by CSX whereby it is now designated as that railroad's New England Division, Worcester Sub-Division.
 The line sees daily through-freight usage.
 In 2011, the MBTA acquired trackage rights on the line to allow for future passenger service.
 After acquiring Pan Am in 2022, CSX rebuilt the line to allow 25 mph between Worcester and Clinton, and 40 mph between Clinton and Harvard.
+Norfolk Southern started running intermodal trains over the line between Worcester and Ayer as part of trackage rights obtained during CSX's acquisition of Pan Am Railways.